Staging a Home for Sale: The Cost, Reason & Value

 Home staging is more than cleaning and decluttering, and it goes beyond interior design.
-If you're not yet ready to hire a home stager but are interested in dabbling in some basic staging techniques, give these projects a try.
+It's about making space feel comfortable and inviting.
+If you're not ready to hire a home stager but are interested in dabbling in some basic techniques, give these projects a try.

-Make it less personal.
-You want the prospective buyer to be able to picture themselves in your home, so don't let your family pictures distract their vision.
-Replace tabletop photo frames with knick knacks.
+You want the prospective buyer to picture themselves in your home, so don't let family pictures distract their vision.
+Replace tabletop photo frames with knick-knacks.
 Consider using a small mirror or wall sconce to replace framed wall photos.
-If it makes sense, you can even leave the space empty.
+If it makes sense, leave the space empty.
 Less can be more.

 Stage your home for less

 Once you've completed the above "basic" projects, you may spark an interest in doing more.
-Yet, you still may be hesitant to spend a lot of money.
-Have no fear.
+Don't let money worries get in the way.
 There are affordable ways to stage your home without breaking the bank.
 Consider one (or some) of these strategies.

-Stage important rooms first.
 You don't have to stage every room in your home to enjoy the benefits home staging can offer.
-Start with the living room, followed by the master bedroom, and the kitchen.
+Start with the living room, followed by the master bedroom and the kitchen.
 You'll receive the most attention and the most value when it comes to your investment.

 Alternatives to home staging

-For those of you who are not convinced that home staging makes a difference in the home sales process, there are alternatives to consider.
+There are alternatives to consider for those who are not convinced that home staging makes a difference in the home sales process.
 For example, you can:

-Leaving everything in place.
-Whether you're a little biased toward your current home decor or you're just uninterested in putting forth effort for a short term change, leaving your home "as is" is perfectly fine.
-Prospective buyers are still able to walk through and see possibilities when it comes to interior design and use of home space.
+Whether you're a little biased toward your current home decor or you're just uninterested in putting forth effort for a short-term change, leaving your home "as is" is perfectly fine.
+Prospective buyers can still walk through and see possibilities for interior design and the use of home space.

-Show your empty home.
-Maybe your next home was way too good to be true, you just needed to move everything in ASAP.
-It could be a shorter commute to work, much needed extra space, even a cross country move.
-All things considered, it would be helpful to have your bed, TV, and a couch or two with you.
-When you think about expenses that go along with moving, it makes even more sense to move everything at once versus a little bit at a time.
+Maybe your next home was too good to be true; you just had to move everything in ASAP.
+It could be a shorter commute to work, or much-needed extra space, even a cross-country move.
+It would be helpful to have your bed, TV, and a couch or two.
+When you think about moving expenses, it may make the most sense to move everything at once versus a little at a time.
 If that's the case, there's nothing wrong with having a Realtor® show your empty home, especially if you're in a seller's market where homes are moving fast!

-Virtual staging.
-Virtual staging is exactly what it sounds like: it's staging your vacant home through use of technology.
-What makes is a great option?
-It's less stressful on the seller, especially if they are not interested in having large furniture moved into and out of their home.
+Virtual staging is exactly what it sounds like — it's staging your vacant home through the use of technology.
+What makes it a great option?
+It's less stressful for the seller, especially if they are not interested in having large furniture moved into and out of their home.
 As far as the prospective buyers go, it's more useful than seeing an empty home.
 While they still see a physically empty home when visiting in person, they at least have the technology at their fingertips to see the home's potential.